nazakathussain/CRM-Dev/README.md

 Synopsis

- This repo includes the source code to deploy a CRM/Sharepoint Development enviroment using a simple powershell scripy using a one touch approach.
+This project aims to produce a autoamted deployment script of CRM and Sharepoint into Azure.
+A single execution of the script should be enough to create the VM's and install the vanilla install of the software.

 Code Example

  .\CRMDeploy.ps1

- No parameters are required.
-An azure subscription is required.
+No parameters are required to execute the script.

+A valid Azure Subscription is required.

 Motivation

- To address the need for developers to quick deploy and rip down development enviroments..
+This is driven by the need to automatically deploy CRM and Sharepoints servers in a development setting quickly and simply without any need for knowledge of the install process.
+The vanilla install should be enough for developers to contiune to customise the software.

 Installation

- To run the script powershell tools for azure is required.
- Nothing else is required to run the script.
+There is no installation required for this script, simply copy and paste to the required location.
+A copy of Sharepoint and CRM installers is required in a public cloud.